Quantum theory of molecular orientations: Symmetric position states

 \end{example}

-\begin{example}[deuterated hydrogen, \(\a_2\) para species] Recalling Example~\ref{ex:deuterium-a2}, the other species of \ce{D2} is constructed by setting both the rotational and nuclear-spin states to transform according to the sign irrep, \(\l=\t=\a_2\).
-While the position-state labels, \(\cs\in\rptwo\), remain the same as those of the \(\a_1\) species, the rotational-state irrep is different.
+\begin{example}[deuterated hydrogen, \(\a_2\) para isomer] Recalling Example~\ref{ex:deuterium-a2}, the other isomer of \ce{D2} is constructed by setting both the rotational and nuclear-spin states to transform according to the sign irrep, \(\l=\t=\a_2\).
+While the position-state labels, \(\cs\in\rptwo\), remain the same as those of the \(\a_1\) isomer, the rotational-state irrep is different.

 Since the irrep is nontrivial, the coset-state superposition is no longer uniform like it was in Eq.~\eqref{eq:continuous-coset-states}.
 Parameterizing \(\z\)-axis rotations by angle \(\gamma\) by the Euler-angle triple \((00\gamma)\) and equatorial rotations by \((0\pi\gamma)\), position states are parameterized by \(\cs=(\alpha\beta)\) (see Example~\ref{ex:disulfur-position}), and position states from Eq.~\eqref{eq:1D-coset-states} are